 Greek Food Myths No. 1 There’s no such thing as hummus!

-Reality Checking Hummus As a sort of ‘Reality Check’, I feel I’m duty-bound to de-bunk some ‘Greek food myths’ and the first one is hummus – it’s one that really … Continue reading Greek Food Myths No. 1 There’s no such thing as hummus!
+As a sort of ‘Reality Check’, I feel I’m duty-bound to de-bunk some ‘Greek food myths’ and the first one is hummus – it’s one that really drives me nuts!
+THERE IS NO SUCH THING AS HUMMUS.
+OK, I can hear you all running to your fridges and checking that your pot of hummus is…

 Chop-Chop !
 Athenian fast food – and a finding a new favourite….

 There is nothing quite so engaging as stumbling across a new dish – and the possibility of trying out a new recipe.
-It is, of course, even more surprising … Continue reading Chop-Chop !
-Athenian fast food – and a finding a new favourite….
+It is, of course, even more surprising when you meet the new in an old familiar place.
+I have been coming to ‘Telis’s’ for many, many years.
+To describe this place as…

 ‘Giant Beans’ – Yígantes